-RSC-825 Applied Research in IA Research in IA
+RSC-825 Applied Research in IA

 Building on RSC-810 and RSC-820, students will engage in formal research in order to develop the background of their topic problem statement and to locate seminal research for the topic.
 Prerequisite: RSC-820.
+(3)

-(3) RSC-826 Applied Research in Mgmt & Dec Sci
+RSC-826 Applied Research in Management & Decision Sciences